West Grey

 West Grey is a municipality in the northern area of Southwestern Ontario, Canada, in Grey County spanning across the River Styx, the Rocky Saugeen River, the Saugeen River, the Beatty Saugeen River, and the South Saugeen River.

-The municipality was formed by order of the Province of Ontario on January 1, 2001 when the former Townships of Bentinck, Glenelg, and Normanby, the Village of Neustadt, and the Town of Durham were amalgamated in a county-wide reorganization.
+The municipality was formed by order of the Province of Ontario on January 1, 2000, when the former Townships of Bentinck, Glenelg, and Normanby, as well as the Village of Neustadt, were amalgamated into the new Township of West Grey as part of a county-wide reorganization.
+On January 1, 2001, the Town of Durham was merged into West Grey.